DEVP1209/DockerCompose-MERN/README.md

     EXPOSE 5500
     CMD [ "index.js" ]
     ```
+        This Dockerfile, located in the server directory, configures an environment for a server-side application.
+Similar to the client Dockerfile, it starts with the Node.js 14 slim image and sets the working directory to /usr/src/app.
+It copies over package.json and yarn.lock, installs dependencies, and copies the application code.
+Port 5500 is exposed, and the default command to run is index.js, assuming it's the entry point of the application.
     <b>Explanation</b>
     1. **Base Image**: Utilizes Node.js version 14 slim image.
     2. **Working Directory**: Sets the working directory inside the container to `/usr/src/app`.